Vevesta/VevestaX/tutorials/ZIP_models/ZIP_tutorial.md

 The zero-inflated Poisson (ZIP) is an alternative that can be considered here.
 This model allows for assuming that there are two different types of individuals in the data: (1) Those who have a zero count with a probability of 1 (Always-0 group), and (2) those who have counts predicted by the standard Poisson (Not always-0 group).
 Observed zero could be from either group, and if the zero is from the Always-0 group, it indicates that the observation is free from the probability of having a positive outcome.

 The overall model is a mixture of the probabilities from the two groups, which allows for both the over dispersion and excess zeros that cannot be predicted by the standard Poisson model.
+For those new to Poisson model, an assumption that must be fulfilled on Poisson distribution is the mean value of data equals to the variance value (or so- called equidispersion).
+If the variance value is greater than the mean value, it is called overdispersion.

 Having a membership of Always-0 group is a binary outcome that can be predicted by logit model.